AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

    >**Note**: Both the Jupyter Notebook and Azure ML pipelines were used to train a Linear Regression model to predict team win percentage (Pct) using the same input features!

 ## Review

+By the end of this lab, you have:

+- **Created an Azure ML workspace** and set up a dedicated compute cluster for running ML experiments.

+- **Uploaded and registered a dataset (Clemson_Dataset)** in Azure ML, preparing it for analysis and modeling.

+- **Preprocessed the data** by selecting only relevant columns, reducing noise and improving model accuracy.

+- **Split** the dataset into training and testing subsets to ensure a fair evaluation of the model’s performance.

+- Built and trained a **Linear Regression model** to predict team win percentage (Pct) using historical sports data.

+- Scored and evaluated the model on unseen data using modules like **Score Model** and **Evaluate Model**.

+- **Configured and submitted** the pipeline, running it end-to-end using an Azure ML compute cluster.